 Daily benefits are paid every two weeks, with no waiting period, up to the date of stabilization or full recovery:

-Compensation is awarded if the accident or illness results in permanent incapacity for work:
+Compensation is awarded if the affected worker suffers permanent incapacity for work:

 The injured worker's pension is equal to yearly earnings taken into account multiplied by an adjusted rating.